Krabike/ParserYM/README.md

 # ParserYM
-ParserYM - a program that receives all tracks and their authors from the music page of the streamer bratishkinoff.
+ParserYM - a program that receives all tracks and their authors from the music page of the streamer [bratishkinoff](https://www.twitch.tv/bratishkinoff).
-# <a href="https://www.twitch.tv/bratishkinoff" target="_blank">Link</a> :)
+# :)